Ripper-No-Chart/Ripper-No-Chart/README.md

 # 💫 About Me:
 🔭 I'm a FullStack Developer | PM | CS Analyst.
-I am also interested in learning new frameworks or agile methodologies that can help me solve problems more effectively.<br>👯 I’m looking to collaborate on open source projects<br>🌱 I’m currently learning cybersecurity
+I am also interested in learning new frameworks or agile methodologies that can help me solve problems more effectively.<br>👯 I’m looking to collaborate on open source projects<br>🌱 I am actively seeking opportunities to collaborate as a Cybersecurity Analyst.

 # 💻 Tech Stack: